Update: Riverpod 3.0 was released in September 2025. To learn what's changed, read: What's new in Riverpod 3.0.

 Can I Use Provider Overrides as a Simpler Alternative for Asynchronous Initialization?

-The old way of doing things was to declare a normal provider that throws an UnimplementedError
+The old way of doing things was to declare a normal provider that throws an UnimplementedError by default:

 @Riverpod(keepAlive: true)